-If the plan has not terminated, benefits may be increased or decreased after retirement.
+Retirement benefits may be increased or decreased after retirement.
 When awarded, benefit adjustments due to COLA's occur on July 1 each year.
 There are two different COLAs-one is applied to benefits earned (accrued) prior to February 1, 1997, and the other is applied to benefits earned after January 31, 1997.